rafelsalgueiro/LG_4buttonAPP_2024/README.md

 2. Enter the IP address and port of your Liquid Galaxy.
 3. Input any additional parameters required for connection.
 4. Tap the "Connect" button to establish a connection with your Liquid Galaxy.

-## Support
-For any inquiries or assistance, please contact our support team at support@liquidgalaxy.com.

-## Feedback
-We value your feedback!
-If you have any suggestions or encounter any issues while using the app, please reach out to us or leave a review on the app store.

-Thank you for choosing the Liquid Galaxy Controller App!